Fact Check: Did Kano governor distribute branded underwear to Kano women?

 Questions over political priorities and welfare strategy

-Activists have voiced concerns that such items do little to address the systemic poverty or lack of educational opportunities facing women in the North, labeling the distribution as a superficial and mocking attempt at “welfare.”
+Activists have voiced concerns that such items do little to address the systemic poverty or lack of educational opportunities facing women in the North, labeling the display as a superficial and mocking attempt at “welfare.”

 Check the post below…